 Our first step would be a six-point well inspection.
-During the inspection our technicians will evaluate your water flow, check the well pump amps, exam the well system piping, analyze your pressure switch and tank, and even send off a water sample to an independent laboratory for bacteria testing.
+During the inspection, our technicians will evaluate your water flow, check the water well pump amps, examine the well system piping, analyze your pressure switch and tank, and even send off a water sample to an independent laboratory for bacteria testing.
 This inspection will also determine if you have a cracked well casing that needs dug up and repaired.

 Furthermore, brown water can often be cured with a well cleaning.
-During our 6-point inspection, if our technicians determine your well needs cleaned and refreshed, half of the cost of the inspection then applies to the well cleaning.
-During a well cleaning we use high-pressured air to lift years of sediment and buildup out of the well.
+During our 6-point inspection, if our technicians determine your well needs to be cleaned and refreshed, half of the cost of the inspection then applies to the well cleaning.
+During a water well cleaning, we use high-pressured air to lift years of sediment and buildup out of the well.
 This process also redevelops your well screen, as well as makes sure your well pump is set at the proper depth.

 Another option for persistent brown water is a sediment filter.
 A sediment filter is a great way to mitigate moderate amounts of sand and sediment that might be coming into your home.
 It is also an option for homeowners with city water who have unwanted minerals coming in through their municipal source.

 Additionally, if you’re dealing with iron buildup on fixtures and faucets, a water softener is a great choice for both well and city water residents.
 The resin media inside a softener ionizes the unwanted minerals and flushes them out.
 A Free Water Analysis from our water quality experts is a great way to determine which water softener is the best choice for your family’s needs.